thinkphp/Request.Keywords/Docs/Request.Keywords.md

 ## Element Method: loadKeywords

-Updates the content of the Element with the desired timezone.
+Updates the content of the Element with keywords founds at the term you defined.

 ### Syntax: